speedie1337/spmenu/docs/docs.md

 item will be piped to stdout.

 This allows things like `printf "Apple\nOrange\nPear\n" | spmenu`.
 This command will spawn an spmenu window with three items, 'Apple', 'Orange' and 'Pear'.
+The user can select an item using the keyboard or mouse and the output can then be parsed.
 This can be used in shell scripts to create interactive menus.

-spmenu doesn't strictly read standard input, it can read from files too using the `-lf` or `--list-file` argument.
+Note that spmenu doesn't strictly read standard input, it can read from files too using the `-lf` or `--list-file` argument.

 On top of this, you can specify arguments to change the behavior of spmenu.
 See a list below for a list.